Miguel Pardeza

-Miguel Pardeza Pichardo (born 8 February 1965) is a Spanish retired professional footballer who played as a forward.
+Miguel Pardeza Pichardo (born 8 February 1965) is a Spanish former professional footballer who played as a forward.

 He was part of Real Madrid's generation of footballers known as La Quinta del Buitre, but spent the better part of his career at Real Zaragoza.
 After retiring as a player, he returned to his first club in directorial capacities.

 Having appeared in 325 La Liga matches over 13 seasons (81 goals scored), Pardeza was part of the Spain squad at the 1990 World Cup.

 Club career

 Born in La Palma del Condado, Province of Huelva, Pardeza was a youth system graduate at Real Madrid, making his first-team debut during the 1983–84 season.
-After a loan at Real Zaragoza he returned to the Santiago Bernabéu Stadium, contributing 25 games and five goals to the club's 1987 national league conquest.
+After a loan at Real Zaragoza he returned to the Santiago Bernabéu Stadium, contributing 25 games and five goals to the club's victory in the 1986–87 national championship.

-With the 1987–88 campaign already underway, Pardeza signed a permanent five-year contract with Zaragoza, going on to become one of the Aragonese team's most prominent members as an attacking player with skills, vision and netting ability (he scored in double figures in four seasons).
-In 1994–95 he netted 11 La Liga goals, while also helping them to that season's UEFA Cup Winners' Cup against Arsenal.
+With the 1987–88 campaign already underway, Pardeza signed a permanent five-year contract with Zaragoza, going on to become one of the Aragonese team's most prominent members as an attacking player with skills, vision and scoring ability (he achieved double figures in four seasons).
+In 1994–95, he netted 11 La Liga goals while also helping them to that season's UEFA Cup Winners' Cup against Arsenal.

 After a quick spell with Mexico's Puebla FC, where he rejoined former Zaragoza teammate Francisco Higuera, Pardeza retired in 1999 at age 34.
-In June 2002, he became technical director of his former side Zaragoza and, seven years later, he rejoined his first club Real Madrid in the same capacity, following Florentino Pérez's return as president.
+In June 2002, he became technical director of his former side Zaragoza and, seven years later, rejoined his first club Real Madrid in the same capacity following Florentino Pérez's return as president.